17. L2 Forwarding Eventdev Sample Application

 17.4.8.
 Event port Initialization

 Each worker thread is assigned a dedicated event port for enq/deq operations to/from an event device.
-All event ports are linked with all available event queues.
+All event ports are linked to all available event queues.

 struct rte_event_port_conf event_p_conf = {